How TAI works

 Working with other groups

-Transparency, participation and accountability are essential to deliver positive societal outcomes, be that a stellar education service, effective regulation of new technologies or accessible, affordable renewable energy.
-Our work is intersectional in its nature and it is important we work with those championing change on related issues.
+Our work is intersectional and we must work with those championing change on related issues.
 That includes partnering with other funder networks.

 The good news is that there is a growing list of progressive funder groups to connect with.
 TAI is in regular dialogue with other groups – sharing learnings, exploring overlapping interests across our memberships and promoting responsible funder practices.
 We are hugely grateful for the insights and advice of those running peer networks.